Gamehelptoc

 - 5 [variant]

-- Move any pawn on the board 5 spaces forward, including an opponents.
+- Move any pawn on the board 5 spaces forward, either one of yours or an opponent's pawn.

 - 7